Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/layers.rst

    Solid faces are rendered.
 All normal meshes are solid faced.
 Halo
    Halo materials are rendered.
-ZTransp
+Z-Transparency
    Transparency may be Z-based or Ray-traced.
-If Z-based, enabling *Ztransp* renders transparent areas with the z-value of what is behind the transparent area.
+If Z-based, enabling *Z-transparency* renders transparent areas with the z-value of what is behind the transparent area.
 Sky
    Turning on Sky renders the sky, as defined in your material world settings.
 Otherwise, a black alpha transparent background is rendered.